brotkrueml/typo3-feed-generator/Documentation/Configuration/Index.rst

    The :guilabel:`System > Configuration` module is available when the :doc:`lowlevel system extension <ext_lowlevel:Index>` is installed.

-To open the Configuration module, navigate to the :guilabel:`System > Configuration` module.
+To open the module, navigate to the :guilabel:`System > Configuration` module.
 In the upper menu bar, select :guilabel:`Feed Generator: Feeds`.

 .. figure:: /Images/ConfigurationModule.png
    :alt: Configured feeds in the Configuration module